charlie-vf/gay-street-games/README.md

 Home

-The homepage provides background information on what the Elder Scrolls Online is, as well as telling the user about that week's upcoming events.
+The homepage provides background information on what the Elder Scrolls Online is and what's currently happening in the game, as well as telling the user about that week's upcoming events.

+I chose to provide a link to an external page in the Chapter DLC section of the homepage as I felt it redundant to include all the information about the High Isles DLC in my own website as there are other sites which have already gone ahead and done that; and also that simply giving an overview of the Chapter's main features fit better with the overall content inclusion on my site.

 Events